sidhique/json-quick-tools/README.md

 ### ⌨️ Keyboard Shortcuts

 Access all functionalities at lightning speed with dedicated keyboard shortcuts.
 No more navigating menus – your most common JSON tasks are just a keypress away.
-Customize shortcuts to fit your workflow for an even more personalized experience.
-(Details on default shortcuts and customization will be provided in the **Usage** section).

 ---
 ## Release Notes